celestiaorg/docs/developers/blobstream.md

 [Blobstream X](https://github.com/succinctlabs/blobstreamx), is out and will be used in our canonical deployments.
-This implementation proves the validity of Celestia block headers on a target EVM chain using zero-knowledge proofs which allows, which allow inheriting all the security guarantees of Celestia.
+This implementation proves the validity of Celestia block headers on a target EVM chain using zero-knowledge proofs, which allow inheriting all the security guarantees of Celestia.

 ## What is Blobstream X?